ystxn/blog/blog/2020-05-02-optimise-java-docker.md

 - `jdk.crypto.ec`: If your app calls third-party REST APIs (that might use elliptic curve cryptography in their TLS certificates)
 - `jdk.naming.dns`: If your app connects to mongodb using `mongodb+srv://`

-Also, I've yet to find a good setup for ARM builds so the above is really more suitable for x86 images.

 ## The future..
 is hard to tell.
 Container technology moves so fast that this technique might become